 Awareness and community

 We are actively building a community around you, your fellow winegrowers and your wines.
 Online this happens primarily through our email list and Instagram.
-Offline our work include maintaining openings hours at our Copenhagen based warehouse “Collective NG23“, public and private tastings, the annual Vild Vin Festival, restaurant visits (by demand) and who knows… wine travels.
-We always aim to organize our actions so that you get the opportunity to take an active part.
+Offline our work include activities at our Copenhagen based warehouse “Collective NG23“, public and private tastings, wine travels and the annual Vild Vin Festival.

 Independence (both ways)

-Libre.vin offers independence.
+Libre.vin offer independence.
 Although we are technically your Danish importer, we are not married to each other.
-If it helps you working with other Danish distributors besides us we will support you 100 %.
-But independence also works the other way, and we are not obligated to buy your wines if our collaborative efforts do not work as effectively as expected.
+If working with other Danish distributors can help you we will support you 100%.
+But the independence also works the other way, and we are not obligated to buy your wines if our collaborative efforts do not work as effectively as expected.
 You get paid when your wines are sold.

 WHAT IS LIBRE.VIN?

 My name is Joachim Niclasen.
 I have worked with wine since 2007 when I got a job in a local wine bar.
-I was soon managing the place, and I stayed there while I finished my studies at the IT University in Copenhagen.
+I was soon managing the place and stayed there while I finished my studies at the IT University in Copenhagen.

-In 2014 I started the to import wine myself.
+In 2014 I started to import wine myself.
 I called my company Vinhacker (Wine Hacker) and tried to live up to the cheeky name by turning things (price structures, communication strategies and preferred segments) upside-down.
 This was also the time I really fell in love with natural wine.
 Though I don’t consider myself a ‘hacker’ anymore I can still appreciate the mindset that made me enter the Danish wine industry.

 In 2018 I launched a natural wine subscription called Kaoskassen.
 2018 was also the year that I hooked up with my business partner, Troels.